reusserdesign/Cartthrob_Gift_Certificates-clear_gift_codes/README.md

 Similar to Carthrob's `clear_coupon_codes` function, `clear_gift_codes` clears all gift certificates or a specific gift certificate from being redeemed.

 ## Why?
-Well, Why not?
-We see there was a function to clear coupon codes, so why not add it to the gift certificates as well.
+Well...
+Why not?
+We see there is a function to clear coupon codes, so why not add it to the gift certificates as well.
 So, VOILA!

 ## Installation
 1. Copy the function from `clear_gift_codes.php`.